Sir William Reid Dick

 Signed and dated Reid Dick ARA/1924

 Conceived and modelled in 1924

 Provenance: Studio of the artist c.1924; Family of the artist, by descent.

 Sir William Reid Dick’s sculptural production was much indebted to the work of New Sculpture artists, but also steeped in Rodin’s end-of-the-century lessons, representing a unique form of artistic expression in England during the first half of the 20th century.

 Reid Dick was born in Glasgow in 1878 in a working-class family.
 He received limited schooling and started training as a stonemason in his early teens and then worked as a carver on the Kelvingrove Art Gallery.
 There, he met George Frampton – the superintending sculptor – and Francis Derwent-Wood, who was working temporarily on the project.
 This encounter represented a key moment in the career of the artist, who left his job as stonemason and started training at the Glasgow School of Art.

+In 1926, a bronze reduction of the model was cast and exhibited at the Royal Academy, cementing his growing reputation in Britain; the sculptor was elected Royal Academician in 1928.
+He was appointed President of the Royal Society of British Sculptors in 1935, holding the post for three years and received his knighthood in the same year.
 King George VI appointed him King’s Sculptor between 1938 and 1952.
 Last in a long list of honours, he was appointed Queen’s Sculptor in Ordinary for Scotland from 1952 until his death in 1961.